What to order at Carmel Restaurant

 Napfényes Étterem ★ 4.4

-Napfenyes also serves vegetarian Hungarian plates and is the longest-running plant-based room in Budapest, with the full vegetarian Hungarian comfort canon and a cake counter.
+Napfenyes also serves vegetarian Hungarian plates and is the longest-running plant-based room in Budapest, with the full vegetarian Hungarian comfort canon.

 Order: The lecso with seitan and a vegetarian dobos torta.